Getting help shouldn’t feel like climbing a mountain in the dark with a monkey on your head while wearing flip flops.

 Hi Stacey,

-Some things I’m hoping to work on include: [list a 1-3; examples: conflict with my partner, life satisfaction, feeling good about myself, unmasking, transition, etc.].
+Some things I’m hoping to work on include: [list 1-3; examples: conflict with my partner, life satisfaction, feeling good about myself, unmasking, transition, etc.].

 I’d love to know more about your availability and next steps.